wadewadewadewadewadewade/ineffectua-angular/README.md

 And she is not alone.
 There are thousands of others around the world that also have invisible illnesses.
 Lupus, fibromyalgia, and many varieties of auto-immune diseases abound, just to name a few classes of invisible illness.

+## Status

+Fails

+* `firebase serve` works but not `firebase deploy` because "ssr expects function, got object"
+* `ng test --coverage` fails for two basic reasons:
+** NullInjectorError: No provider for InjectionToken angularfire2.app.options ** Can't bind to 'ngModel' since it isn't a known property of 'ion-input' ** Can't bind to 'formGroup' since it isn't a known property of 'form'

 ## Firebase

 Ineffectua uses firebase for pretty much everything: functions, hosting, realtime database.
 Getting it set up with SSR took some experimenting.
 I found these article helpful: